-The debtor corporation is managed by Mr. Luis Francisco Ramos Acosta, President, who has been in the construction business for the last ten years.
-He has experience in business management, sales and very knowledgeable in the making of cement products.
+The debtor corporation is managed by Mrs. Noelia Perez Oliveras, President.
 The corporation will continue under is management during the bankruptcy.

 The debtor is a small business within the definition of 11 U.S.C.
-101.
+101 (51c).

 Plan of Reorganization, but which is defined in the Bankruptcy Code (11 U.S.C.), shall have the meaning designated in the Bankruptcy Code.